lon4231/etsf/README.md

-# etsf
-simple header for a simple format. meant to be easily modifiable
+# easy to stream format